jguido/widget-bundle/README.md

 Add this line in the javascript declaration of your layout

     <script type="text/javascript" src="{{ asset('bundles/widget/js/Widget.js') }}"></script>

+# Usage

+There is a command for generating files of the desired widget :

+    php bin/console generate:widget <widget_name>

 The rendering of a widget is done like this